-The Swedish security protection legislation clarifies the obligations for companies with security-sensitive activities and the importance of the operators performing security protection analyses for their operations.
+The Swedish Protective Security Act clarifies the obligations for companies with security-sensitive activities and the importance of the operators performing protective security analyses for their operations.

 - Activities that are important for Sweden's external security: This means Sweden's ability to maintain national defense (territorial sovereignty) as well as Sweden's integrity, independence and freedom of action (political independence).